-First, let’s state that AI is neither artificial nor intelligent (in the human sense of that word).
+What is AI?
+First, let’s state that artificial intelligence is neither artificial nor intelligent (in the human sense of that word).
 Every machine, algorithm or technology is “artificial,” i.e., not organic or biological.
 So this is hardly unique to AI.
 And true, broad intelligence in the human sense—intellectual, emotional, kinesthetic—is still a faraway goal for even the most advanced machines.

 IA, not AI as in ‘Ex Machina’

 Therefore, I would propose to simply use “smart machines” or “intelligence assistance” (IA) as more suitable terms.

 If you buy into the much-hyped fears around AI – that machines are somehow on the verge of taking over the world – you may miss a big opportunity to use the technology to make your organization more secure and innovative.

 On the other hand, if you over-inflate what AI or IA can actually do for you today, you may make your organization more vulnerable to cybersecurity threats by minimizing the importance of the human element.
 Dehumanization is never going to be a benefit!

 To find the right balance, let’s start with three fundamental guidelines to follow in approaching AI today: